chocolatey/choco-wiki/How-To-Host-Feed.md

 ## Simple Server

-There is where the bulk of NuGet compatible servers fall (Nexus, Nuget.Server, Chocolatey.Server, Artifactory, MyGet, etc).
+There is where the bulk of NuGet OData compatible servers fall (Nexus, Nuget.Server, Chocolatey.Server, Artifactory, MyGet, etc).
+Since Chocolatey just uses an enhanced version of the NuGet framework, it is compatible everywhere you can put a NuGet package.

 **Advantages:**
 * Setup can be really simple - just a website and IIS for some simple servers.